 The only reason I switched to using a notebook is because I wanted something more portable.
 If your planning time is always in the same place, then I can’t recommend PowerSheets enough.

 - Cozi app – I just discovered the Cozi app and am loving it.
-This weekly planning app is accessible on your computer and on your tablet or phone.
-You can add events to your calendar, view/sync your internet calendar with the Cozy calendar, add meal ideas, create shopping lists, to do lists, and journal.
+This family organizer is accessible on your computer and on your tablet or phone.
+You can add events to your calendar, view/sync your internet calendar with the Cozi calendar, add meal ideas, create shopping lists, to do lists, and even journal.

 Every family member you add is color coded and you can share the calendar with your family.
 You can even sign up to receive daily and/or weekly emails of your agenda.
-Cozi is free with a paid option.
+Cozi is free but also has a paid option.
 I’m using the free option right now.
+The free version has ads.
+And some of the features, like journaling, aren’t available.

 The entire weekly planning process is a weighted blanket for my anxious soul and allows me to ease into the week.